Julien-Blanc-tgcm/indexed_array/docs/safeinitialization.md

 `safe_arg` is compatible with any indexer, and fully supports holes and duplicate values, which, since they are ignored, should not be provided more than once in the initializer list (failure to do so will result in a compile time error).

+## Compile-time and run-time penalty

+`safe_arg` should be completely optimized away by the compiler, and will not incur any run-time penalty.
+It does, however, add some compile-time penalty.

 Back to the [index](index.md) or continue to [performance considerations](performance.md)